387 lines

 <h3><a class="header" href="#polymorphism" id="polymorphism">Polymorphism</a></h3>

 <p>To many people, polymorphism is synonymous with inheritance.
-But its
+But it’s

 actually a more general concept that refers to code that can work with data